Rick Nielsen: TV and movie appearances and radio broadcasts

 On April 6, 2013 Nielsen appeared on an episode of NPR's Wait Wait...
 Don't Tell Me! show as a guest on the segment called "Not My Job".

 In 2013, Nielsen appeared in Dave Grohl's documentary Sound City.
 In 2014, he appeared on the first episode of Foo Fighters: Sonic Highways, which focused on the city of Chicago.
 On October 17, 2014, Nielsen appeared on CBS's Late Show with David Letterman, playing with the Foo Fighters.

-In 2016, Nielsen made an appearance on the 75th episode of Live from Daryl's House with Robin Zander, and Tom Petersson.
-The episode aired May 5 on MTV Live and May 15 on LFDH.com.
+In 2016, Nielsen made an appearance on the 75th episode of Live from Daryl's House with Robin Zander and Tom Petersson.